Fans Are Speechless After Watching Andrea Bocelli and Tori Kelly’s “Hallelujah” Duet

 Whether he’s performing in front of a live audience or for a select group of people, no one can deny that Andrea Bocelli knows how to move folks with his interpretation of music.

-Known for singing hits such as "The Prayer" with Céline Dion and "Con te partirò," the Italian tenor caused a stir when his latest performance landed on Instagram on February 8.
-As a way to promote his new film The Journey: A Music Special from Andrea Bocelli, he recruited singer Tori Kelly to help him present a soulful rendition of Leonard Cohen's classic tune "Hallelujah."
-What's more, the duo sang the song from the Abbey of San Galgano in his home country of Italy.
+Known for singing hits such as “The Prayer” with Celine Dion and “Con Te Partirò,” the Italian tenor caused a stir when his latest performance landed on Instagram on February 8.
+As a way to promote his new film The Journey: A Music Special From Andrea Bocelli, he recruited singer Tori Kelly to help him present a soulful rendition of Leonard Cohen’s classic tune “Hallelujah.”
+What’s more, the duo sang the song from the Abbey of San Galgano in Andrea’s home country of Italy.

-Surrounded by fellow musicians and backup singers, Andrew and Tori belted out the lyrics in a beautiful mix of English and Italian.
-The experience was amplified by the stunning aerial views fans can expect to see in The Journey: A Music Special from Andrea Bocelli, which will premiere exclusively in theaters during the first week of April.
+Surrounded by fellow musicians and backup singers, Andrea and Tori belted out the lyrics in a beautiful mix of English and Italian.
+The experience was amplified by the stunning aerial views fans can expect to see in The Journey: A Music Special From Andrea Bocelli, which will premiere exclusively in theaters during the first week of April.

-Because both Andrea and Tori have a dedicated fanbase, it didn't take long for this version of "Hallelujah" to circulate on the internet.
-Unsurprisingly, their followers couldn't stop raving about how beautiful their duet sounded.
+Because both Andrea and Tori have dedicated fan bases, it didn’t take long for this version of “Hallelujah” to circulate on the internet.
+Unsurprisingly, their followers couldn’t stop raving about how beautiful their duet sounded.

-So, what exactly can fans expect from The Journey: A Music Special from Andrea Bocelli?
-According to the movie's official website, viewers will see the Grammy nominee and his wife Veronica Berti horseback ride on Italy's ancient road of Via Francigena to visit some of the country's most stunning venues and historic locations.
+So, what exactly can fans expect from The Journey: A Music Special From Andrea Bocelli?
+According to the movie’s official website, viewers will see the Grammy nominee and his wife Veronica Berti horseback riding on Italy’s ancient road of Via Francigena to visit some of the country’s most stunning venues and historic locations.

 You Might Also Like